TheoKamdem/terraform-aws/lab-1/README.md

 # Documentation Terraform - Provisioning an AWS Infrastructure
+# If you're getting started with AWS, use a free tier account for 12 months of limited access to services like EC2, S3, and RDS, but check usage limits to avoid charges.

 This documentation explains what the provided Terraform code does and outlines the steps to provision AWS resources.
 The code creates a **Virtual Private Cloud (VPC)** and a **subnet** in the `eu-west-3` AWS region (Paris).